tstaerk/chrome-extensions/README.md

 ## Install it like this:
+* find it in Google Chrome WebStore: https://chromewebstore.google.com/detail/translate-to-german/ceambffldhjdbcmmglljhkkdfbjkpakg

+For the latest developer goodness:
 * download the translate folder to your local computer
 * in Chrome, go to chrome://extensions -> activate developer mode -> Load unpacked -> select your folder
 * done!
 Select any english text, right-click onto it and you will find a menu item "translate to German"